Corbin Carroll Player Props: Diamondbacks vs. Twins

 Corbin Carroll At The Plate

-- Carroll leads Arizona with 105 hits, batting .279 this season with 47 extra-base hits.
+- Carroll has 106 hits, which is best among Arizona hitters this season, while batting .278 with 48 extra-base hits.

-- Among qualified hitters in baseball, he ranks 24th in batting average, 30th in on-base percentage, and eighth in slugging.
+- Among qualifying hitters, he ranks 29th in batting average, while his on-base percentage ranks 32nd and he is 10th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.